Fort Chambray

 Why this matters

 Fort Chambray is arguably Malta's most complete example of fortress-to-residential conversion.
 The 83 planning applications document a three-decade process in which a military fortification — built to protect an island population — was incrementally transformed into a gated luxury development marketed to international buyers.
 The 83% approval rate suggests the planning system has functioned less as a heritage gatekeeper and more as a facilitator of this conversion.
-The 2016 approval to dismantle the British Barracks is particularly striking: one layer of military heritage was physically removed to make way for a hotel.
+The December 2024 decision to approve the dismantling of the British Barracks (PA/02454/16, filed in 2013) is particularly striking: one layer of military heritage was physically removed to make way for a hotel.